vtaquet/momice/momice_astro/README.md

 	- sticking coefficient for species heavier than H and H<sub>2</sub>
 	- diffusion-to-binding energy ratios by distinguishing the surface and the bulk of the ice, and "light" (H, H<sub>2</sub>) and "heavy" species
-	- number of active surface monolayers and approximate number of timesteps needed to fill one monolayer The values of these ice parameters are extensively discussed in my thesis and in the papers.
+	- number of active surface monolayers and approximate number of timesteps needed to fill one monolayer
+	- barrier width (in angstroms) for surface reactions and for diffusion through tunnelling if they are activated (see model switches below)
+The values of these ice parameters are extensively discussed in my thesis and in the papers listed in the README of the main MOMICE directory.
 Please refer to them for the best choice.

-- Porosity parameters.
-A 3D porosity treatment is yet to be included.
+- Porosity parameters: a 3D porosity treatment is yet to be included.
 Please disregard the porosity parameters at the moment.

 #### MODEL SWITCHES